opentable/optimizely-toggle-firefox/README.md

 #Optimizely Toggle Firefox

-This extension allows to disable Optimizely for the current page
+This extension disables Optimizely for the tab you are browsing, via a switch.